colour-science/colour-science.org/output/posts/the-first-public-release-of-colour-is-available/index.rst

 Please follow the `installation guide </installation-guide>`_ in order to retrieve the code.

-We have a few `IPython Notebooks <http://nbviewer.ipython.org/github/colour-science/colour-ipython/blob/master/notebooks/colour.ipynb>`_ already done to cover the theoretical aspect of the API.
+We have a few `Jupyter Notebooks <http://nbviewer.jupyter.org/github/colour-science/colour-notebooks/blob/master/notebooks/colour.ipynb>`_ already done to cover the theoretical aspect of the API.